yenk/lumi/content/home/expertise.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Skills"
+title = "EXPERTISE"
-subtitle = "I AM REALLY GOOD AT THE FOLLOWING SKILLS"
+# subtitle = "I AM REALLY GOOD AT THE FOLLOWING SKILLS"

 # Showcase personal skills or business features.
 #